yitalu/yitalu.github.io/research/index.markdown

 Deng, D. M., Lu, Y. T., & Chang, C. H. (2017). <a href="https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.062401">Fluctuation Relations Between Hierarchical Kinetically Equivalent Networks With Arrhenius-Type Transitions and Their Roles in Systems and Structural Biology</a>. *Physical Review E*, 95(6), 062401.

-<h1>Submitted Journal Publications</h1>
+<h1>Working Papers</h1>

 Lu, Y. T., Hwang, W. H., Hsieh, Y. T., Ho, T. Y., Zhu, J. D., Wu, S. W., Yeh, C. I., and Huang, C. Y. (2020).
 "On Morality in Monkeys".
 Submitted to *eLife*.

-<h1>Work in Progress</h1>

 "An Agent-Based Model of Elections with Endogenous Candidates, Voters, and Media" with Oleg Smirnov and John Barry Ryan.

-"Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.

-"Followership and Misinformation Credibility on Twitter During the Pandemic" with Inyoung Shin and Luxuan Wang

-"Group Cooperation in the Context of Climate Negotiation: An Agent-Based Model" with Oleg Smirnov.

 "Does Media Bias Cause Political Polarization? an Agent-Based Model of Biased Media, Motivated Reasoners, and Political Polarization" (single author).

 "Trust, Inequality and Redistributive Demands in Latin America" with Robert Vidigal.

+<h1>Work in Progress</h1>

+"Policy Cooperation Under Threats: Effects of Competition Between Interest Groups" with Oleg Smirnov.

+"Followership and Misinformation Credibility on Twitter During the Pandemic" with Inyoung Shin and Luxuan Wang

+"Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.